History of Honduras in Timeline

 In 2016, more than 66% of the population in Honduras was living below the poverty line.

-In December 2017, Hernández was declared the winner of the Honduran election after a partial recount, amid protests and violence.
+In December 2017, Hernández was declared the winner of the election after a partial recount, following a very close and disputed election.

 2017: Honduras signs UN treaty on the Prohibition of Nuclear Weapons